mpconde/Life-Expectancy-and-GDP/README.md

 # Life Expectancy and GDP
  Data Science Foundations: Life Expectancy and GDP.
-Data analysis, data visualisation and statistics
+Data exploration, data analysis and visualisation using seaborn library, some statistical methods and final conclusions